 - Do you suffer from dementia or Alzheimer’s disease?

 Health issues such as high cholesterol or any other minor health problems are just fine.
 The objective of asking health questions is to determine your risk level to the insurance carrier.

-You can buy simplified issue whole life insurance if you are between the ages of 45 to 85 years old.
+You can buy the simplified issue whole life insurance if you are between the ages of 45 to 85 years old.

 Guaranteed Issue – also called guaranteed acceptance insurance policy would accept you regardless of your health issues as long as you fall on the age category.

 If you have health conditions that may preclude you from getting insurance or you do not want to share your health information, then guaranteed issue policy can be your best option.

 There is no medical exam or any health questions asked with a guaranteed acceptance policy.